Grid bracing: Problem statement

-continuous motion of this framework is a way of continuously varying the placement of its edges and joints into the plane in such a way that they keep the same lengths and the same attachments, but without requiring them to form squares.
-Instead, each square of the grid may be deformed to form a rhombus, and the whole grid may form an irregular structure with a different shape for each of its faces, as shown in the figure.
+continuous motion of this framework is a way of continuously varying the placement of its edges and joints into the plane in such a way that they keep the same lengths and the same attachments, but without requiring them to stay at right angles.
+Instead, each cell of the grid may be deformed to form a parallelogram or rhombus, and the whole grid may form an irregular structure with a different shape for each of its faces, as shown in the figure.

 Unlike squares, triangles made of rigid rods and flexible joints cannot change their shapes: any two triangles with sides of the same lengths must be congruent (this is the SSS postulate).
-If a square is cross-braced by adding one of its diagonals as another rigid bar, the diagonal divides it into two triangles which similarly cannot change shape, so the square must remain square through any continuous motion of the cross-braced framework.
+If a rectangle or square is cross-braced by adding one of its diagonals as another rigid bar, the diagonal divides it into two triangles which similarly cannot change shape, so the square must remain square through any continuous motion of the cross-braced framework.
 (The same framework could also be placed in the plane in a different way, by folding its two triangles onto each other over their shared diagonal, but this folded placement cannot be obtained by a continuous motion.)
-Similarly, if all squares of the given grid were cross-braced in the same way, the grid could not change shape; its only continuous motions would be to rotate it or translate it as a single rigid body.
-However, this method of making the grid rigid, by adding cross-braces to all its squares, uses many more cross-braces than necessary.
+Thus, if all cells of the given grid are cross-braced, the grid cannot change shape; its only continuous motions would be to rotate it or translate it as a single rigid body.
+However, this method of making the grid rigid, by adding cross-braces to all its cells, uses many more cross-braces than necessary.
 The grid bracing problem asks for a description of the minimal sets of cross-braces that have the same effect, of making the whole framework rigid.